-- Has a recording of the original Dohm fan sound.
+- Soothing sounds, including the original Dohm fan sound.

-- Good night light with three brightness settings.
+- Reassuring night light with three brightness settings.

-- Reasonable price (I paid £35 in the UK)
+- Fairly priced (I bought mine for £35 in the UK).

-- Buttons are small and hard to see in low lighting.
+- Buttons are small and difficult to distinguish in low-light conditions.

 Full review & video transcript

-Hi, I’m Ethan Green from nosleeplesnights.com, and in this video I’m going to be doing a review of the Yogasleep Travel Mini white noise machine.
+Hi, I’m Ethan Green from nosleeplesnights.com, and in this video/article I’m going to be doing a review of the Yogasleep Travel Mini white noise machine.

 It really does deserve the word ‘mini’ because it’s the smallest white noise machine I’ve discovered from reviewing dozens of white noise machines over many years.